Go Man Go: Breeding career and legacy

 As a breeding stallion, Go Man Go continued to have a reputation as a scoundrel, although Kathlyn Green, wife of A. B. Green, disputed that image.
 She said that he liked to have his lip tugged, and would lean over the stall door waiting for people to come along and tug on it for him.
 However, she said of him "he absolutely hated getting his feet dirty".
-Go Man Go passed through a number of hands after Green owned him, including Les Gosselin, Frank Vessels, and Harriett Peckham, who was his owner by 1972.
+Go Man Go passed through several hands after Green owned him, including Les Gosselin, Frank Vessels, and Harriett Peckham, who was his owner by 1972.
 In 1967, when Vessels sold his half-interest in Go Man Go to Briarwood Farms, the deal was said to be a record price for a Quarter Horse.
 Go Man Go died in 1983 and was buried near the headquarters of the Buena Suerte Ranch in Roswell, New Mexico.
 His crown-shaped granite headstone is engraved: "Go Man Go, The King."

 Go Man Go was inducted into the American Quarter Horse Hall of Fame in 1990.
 A further honor was the naming of a stakes race after him, the Grade I Go Man Go Handicap run in September at Los Alamitos.
 Walt Wiggins, a racing commentator and author, said of Go Man Go: "He was a brilliant speedhorse, some say the fastest ever.
 He was wild and reckless, a rogue at first, and often a clown who seldom saw the uniqueness of his talents or the seriousness of his commission.
 He had intrinsic greatness and couldn't care less."
 Dan Essary, who was Director of Racing for the AQHA for many years, described Go Man Go's impact on the Quarter Horse breed as "He was to Quarter Horse racing what Babe Ruth was to baseball, what Ben Hogan was to Golf and what Man o'War was to Thoroughbred racing.
 Horses may have run faster and horses have earned more money, but the fame of Go Man Go lingers."